senakasjp/sveltkit-exam-dev/README.md

 ```

 This will deploy your GitHub page to `https://<username>.github.io/<repository name>` URL.
 Don’t forget to change the username and repository name to your personal Github username and repository.
 It may take a couple of minutes.
-You can check the progress in GitHub Actions tab.
+You can check the progress in GitHub Actions tab.# sveltkit-exam-dev